 By Rachel Hoeing

-With the leaves beginning to turn, it's the perfect time of year to consider this day trip idea to Hebron Rock Colony.
-This is a hidden gem in the NC mountains between Boone and Blowing Rock.
+It’s the perfect time of year to consider this day trip idea to Hebron Rock Colony.
+This is a favorite spot of mine in the NC mountains between Boone and Blowing Rock.
 I recommend this specific hike for families with kids ages four and up due to the fact that there can be a lot of climbing and rock jumping!
 (If you are familiar with this great escape in the NC mountains, pay close attention to my directions!
-They have changed due to towing being enforced!)
+They have changed over the past few years due to towing being enforced and you cannot enter from the old location with the gravel road.)

 You will see different hiking trails, but the one you will want to take to the Rock Colony is the Boone Fork Trail.
 (Enter the trails by crossing the bridge behind the public restrooms.)